 - How to format a pivot table

-- How to use the Value Field settings to summaries data by Sum, Average, Count and more…..
+- How to use the Value Field settings to summarize data by Sum, Average, Count, and more…..

 - How to group months and years in Date fields

 In return for this lesson Learn Excel Pivot Tables in less than 20 minutes, I ask that you share this post or the video with your friends and colleagues